Motion to Approve

 We have now got a very complicated arrangement based on different pieces of legislation, including the 2000 Act and incorporating existing EU regulations into UK law.
 Is her department contemplating bringing together a single piece of legislation with a clear guideline and a clear reference as to what the legal position is, rather than having all these disparate elements, some of which have been absorbed from the EU and others of which have not?

 If we are proposing to do something differently—which I have no problem with in principle—can she assure the House that that will not create difficulties for our airline sector, struggling as it is under massive pressure?
-If there was to be a different regime, would that have implications for cost?
+If there were to be a different regime, would that have implications for cost?
 Would it have implications for our European colleagues and, indeed, more internationally?
 Because, just like climate, which is a global issue, aviation is a global issue and there are no red lines in the sky.
 I would therefore like her to tell the House what the status of the current negotiations with the European Union is and whether she believes we will continue to have free and open access to each other’s skies as we move forward in the next few months.

 My Lords, I shall be brief and I start by declaring my interest as president of the British Airline Pilots Association: from that point of view I am pleased to tell the Minister that we have no great difficulties with this SI as a technical document.
 We recognise that, without it, the arrangements would no longer be interoperable with the rest of Europe, so it is a necessity.